bronxc/gitsyncr/README.md

 and clones them in to specified directory.
 By default it clones them to your `HOME` but it can be modified with `GITSYNCR_FORK_DIR`.
 If the repo is already existing in the `GITSYNCR_FORK_DIR` it pull changes to them instead.
-At the moment `gitsyncr` pull changes from `upstream` remote and `master` branch, so if your repository doesn't have that you should add them.
-If `gitsyncr` clones the repo, it makes this remote for your.
+At the moment `gitsyncr` pull changes from `upstream` remote and `master` branch, so if your repository doesn't have that you should add them. `gitsyncr` makes this remote if it not existing based on your fork's upstream url.

 After repository is cloned, or changes are pulled, it pushes these changes to `fork` remote's `master` branch.
-So your fork's master should up-to-date after the run.
+So your fork's master should up-to-date after the run. `gitsyncr` makes this remote if it not existing based on your fork's upstream url.

 Personally I run this daily, so I know that almost all the times my fork stays up-to-date.

 ## TODO